 To enable MMC in Pro Tools, open the Peripherals window once again and switch over to the Machine Control tab.

 Select the MIDI port you want to use to send MMC from the drop-down menu.
-You have to use the same one as for MTC.
+If using Video Slave's/ADR Master's default virtual MIDI inputs, use the virtual MMC input here.
+When using network MIDI, you can use the same one as for MTC.

 Set the Enable checkbox and enter 127 in the ID field.